jimbaker/socket-reboot/README.md

 `ssl.SSL_ERROR_WANT_WRITE` exceptions, but will continue to be correct.

-Lastly, I did not take a look at `ssl.unwrap_socket`, however, a SslHandler can be added/removed from the ChannelPipeline at any time.
+Although not investigated in this spike, implementing `ssl.unwrap_socket` should be easy given that a `SslHandler` can be added/removed from the channel's pipeline at any time.

 Implementing `poll`